ua-datalab/QNLP/Project-Plan.md

            - a) run with exposing val during first fit: after first fit, model1 training accuracy: 85.54 model1val accuracy = 77.27 model3 accuracy=45% (but that has early stopping from another dataset food_it/is tunable)
            - ## todo
            - bring in GPT embeddings and see if accuracy improves
+           - increase number of training data points from 20
            	- **Quantum 1 -simulation (BobcatParser+IQPansatz+TKetmodel+QuantumTrainer)**
 		 	- status: Taking a long time, buut mostly will be not enough memory
     			- - possible solution: **Try to run for hours, if memory issue, end of road**